Archimedes was fascinated by curves. His powerful mind had mastered straight line shapes in both 2D and 3D.

 The circle at each end of the cylinder was the same size as the circle at the bottom of the hemisphere, and the cylinder’s height was equal to the hemisphere’s height, as shown in the image below:

 Archimedes then did something incredibly clever.
-To anyone who has studied university mathematics, you’ll recognize something very similar to integral calculus.
+Anyone who has studied university mathematics will recognize something rather similar to integral calculus.

 Archimedes imagined cutting horizontal slices through the cylinder.

 He took his first slice of mathematical salami at the very top of the cylinder.
 Here the hemisphere is at its smallest.
 Looking at this first slice from above, the radius of the circle from the very top of the hemisphere is infinitesimally small.